trueheart78/book-notes/working-with-ruby-threads/ch07-how-many-threads-are-too-many.md

 [&lt;&lt; Back to the README](README.md)

-# Chapter 13.
-Wrap Your Threads in an Abstraction
+# Chapter 7.
+How Many Threads Are Too Many?

 *Notes forthcoming*